 How to choose the best home security camera

 Generally, security camera companies will not share video with law enforcement unless compelled to do so by court order.
 However, some companies — most notably Ring and Nest — have policies where they will share video without an owner's consent and without their knowledge, if the company deems the incident to be time-sensitive.

 If you do not want your video shared without your consent, you have several options.
 Arlo and Wyze do not provide user data without a warrant or court order.
 Cameras that use Apple's iCloud to store video and Eufy's cameras store user footage through end-to-end encryption, so they cannot even provide user footage to law enforcement even if they wanted to.
 Additionally, you can set up end-to-end encryption on some Ring devices, though by enabling this feature, you will disable a number of other Ring camera features.

 When shopping for a home security camera, the first thing you'll need to consider is if you're planning to mount the camera indoors our outside.
 Only those cameras that are designed to withstand the elements should be placed on the outside of your house.

-And, with outdoor cameras, you also have to decide if you want a battery-operated model or one that has to be plugged in.
+With both indoor and outdoor cameras, you also have to decide if you want a battery-operated model or one that has to be plugged in.
 The former are easier to install, but you'll have to recharge or change their batteries every few months.
+(Some companies also make solar panels, which can extend the life even further.)
 The latter might require you to install an outlet or drill holes through your wall, but then you won't have to worry about it afterwards.